Would you be able to identify the symptoms of scale rot in your bearded dragon?

 Diluted betadine is used to treat open wounds on pets and is an option for your bearded dragon.

-You may consider putting your lizard in quarantine until they are completely healthy.
+You may consider putting your lizard in quarantine until they are entirely healthy.

 Having your lizard in quarantine will give you sufficient time to make their space safe again.